-- Harley is a fifteen-year-old boy in Grade 10 at Dry Creek High School. - Harley currently resides in a foster home near the school. - Harley was diagnosed as having bipolar disorder by Dr. Bunton in July 2010. - Harley is currently under the care of Dr. Panwhar, psychiatrist, who has prescribed medication to help control Harley's episodes. - Some of the features of Harley's behaviours that impact his learning at school include: - truancy - failure to complete school assignments - anxiety attacks - depression - mood swings, manic episodes (e.g., grandiose talk, agitation, withdrawal) - extreme withdrawal, no peer relations, unresponsive, constant crying - self-injurious behaviour.
+- Harley is a 15-year-old boy in Grade 11 at Dry Creek High School. - Harley currently resides in a foster home near the school. - Harley was diagnosed as having bipolar disorder by Dr. Bunton in July 2010. - Harley is currently under the care of Dr. Panwhar, Psychiatrist, who has prescribed medication to help control Harley's episodes. - Some of the features of Harley's behaviours that impact his learning at school include: - truancy; - failure to complete school assignments; - anxiety attacks; - depression; - mood swings, manic episodes (e.g., grandiose talk, agitation, withdrawal); - extreme withdrawal, no peer relations, unresponsive, constant crying; and - self-injurious behaviour.

-- Harley is in a regular Grade 10 program.
-He has a teacher assistant for three hours each day for one-onone support. - He receives one-on-one counsellor support for one half-hour each day from the school counsellor, who also is trained in management of emotional and behavioural disorders. - A behaviour specialist and a learning coach work with the teachers and educational assistant on a monthly basis to review and revise behavioural and academic programming strategies. - The school counsellor has regular contact with Harley's psychiatrist, who also is part of Harley's support team. - Harley meets with his psychiatrist monthly. - Harley also has regular meetings with the social worker in charge of his case.
+- Harley is in a Grade 11 classroom.
+He has a teacher assistant for three hours each day for one-on-one support. - He receives one-on-one counsellor support for one half-hour each day from the school counsellor, who also is trained in management of emotional and behavioural disorders. - A behaviour specialist and a learning coach work with the teachers and educational assistant on a monthly basis to review and revise behavioural and academic programming strategies. - The school counsellor has regular contact with Harley's psychiatrist, who also is part of Harley's support team. - Harley meets with his psychiatrist monthly. - Harley also has regular meetings with the social worker in charge of his case.